Lemoncode/graphql-by-sample/00_graphql_language_basics.md

 +}
 ```

-With this on place we can use it where ever these fields are requested.
-A _fragment_ is a partial operation, we can use it by its own but we can use it and reuse it inside a full opertion.
+With this on place we can use it wherever these fields are requested.
+A _fragment_ is a partial operation, that we can use by its own but we can also use it and reuse it inside a full opertion.

 ```diff
 query TwoUsers(